JacobPaxton/data_science_notes/ds_notes.md

 - - can use the new column as a bool mask!!
 - df_copy.assign(new_colname=df.colname > 100) ----- same as previous
 - df.sort_values(by=col_name, ascending=False) ----- sort df by col_name in descending order
+- df.nunique(axis=1) < ncols ----- setting ncols at start, then see if there are duplicates in a row.
+By setting this result to a new column, you can run this check for all rows in a dataframe and store the result in the column.
 ### "Advanced" Dataframes
 - Produce dataframe from dictionary: pd.Dataframe({'A': [1,2,3], 'B': [0,1,2])
 - Produce dataframe from list: pd.Dataframe([[1,2,3], [4,5,6]])